10 Tropical Wedding Table Décor Ideas Guaranteed To Wow Your Guests

 Simply put,

-Furnishings are typically heavy and are made of dark
+Furnishings are typically made of dark

 Of course, as with any other style, there are variations in design, ranging from traditional to modern, and from coastal to luxury.